 Photo by Jerry Viola

-I think the P-Slope has one of the coolest rear shock designs ever.
+I think the P-Slope has one of the coolest frame suspension designs ever.
 It seems, within the creation of this bike the company had the same inspiration as NS with their Soda Slope.
-The rear shock and rear triangle design are simulating the regular hardtail jump bike frame as close as possible while still providing great travel with a rear shock.
+The rear shock and rear triangle design are simulating the regular hardtail jump bike frame as close as possible while still providing great suspension travel.

 In my opinion, the P-Slope is a slightly better design than the soda slope.
 They have gone one step further with the rear shocks being placed so far back.
 The rear triangle looks like it could almost be welded on to the main frame to create a hardtail version.

 As I mentioned earlier in this article, these bikes simply aren’t designed for mountain bike trail riding.
 They might have all the relevant suspension but the riding position and shock setup are just all wrong.
 The rear suspension has been added to this bike to smooth out the landings, not absorb a rock garden at full speed.
 Landings will be easier to control with this bike but you won’t be able to take it to Fort William and compete at downhill.